 Yes!
-When arriving on the Norwegian Jewel or Norwegian Sun, you will be greeted by our tour guides in front of your cruise ship.
+When arriving on the Norwegian Bliss or Norwegian Jewel, you will be greeted by our tour guides in front of your cruise ship.
 It is important that you are ready to exit the ship upon arrival in order to have ample time to meet your guides.

 Are the Ice Caves always accessible?

 An ice cave can only be accessed under safe conditions, which is subject to tour guide expertise.
 If no caves are accessible, more time will be spent on the surface of the glacier.
 Entrance is not dependent on any weather conditions, nor are they more accessible at any specific time of day.

 Is there a better month to visit the Ice Caves?

 Ice Cave formation is not specific to any month or season.
 Old caves are constantly melting while new ones are forming, and unlike rock caves, those made of glacier ice are completely unpredictable.

 Yes!
 We will be using a native-style paddle canoe and everyone is expected to paddle along with the guide.